Torres Strait Islands: Regional Authority

-Local (shire) level government
+Local government

 At the local level, there are two authorities.
 One is the Shire of Torres, which governs several islands and portions of Cape York Peninsula and operates as a Queensland local government area.

 The other is the Torres Strait Island Region, created in 2008, which embodies 15 former island councils.
-These former councils had been previously relinquished by the Government of Queensland to specific Islander and Aboriginal Councils under the provisions of the Community Services (Torres Strait) Act 1984 and the Community Services (Aboriginal) Act 1984), consisting of:
+These former councils had been previously relinquished by the Queensland Government to specific Islander and Aboriginal Councils under the provisions of the Community Services (Torres Strait) Act 1984 and the Community Services (Aboriginal) Act 1984), consisting of: